 The Company consists of the Board of Directors along with four sub-committees as following:

 The Board of Directors of the Company consists of 9 directors as follows:

 - Independent Directors shall constitute at least one third of the Board of Directors.
-Independent Directors is comprised of (1) Chairman of the Board of Directors/Audit Committee member and (2) two Audit Committee members.
-The Independent Directors/Audit Committee are encouraged to express their views and maintain their independence when performing operation and transaction audit as well as evaluating internal control systems
+Independent Directors is comprised of (1) Chairman of the Board of Directors and (2) three Audit Committee members.
+The Independent Directors/Audit Committee are encouraged to express their views and maintain their independence when performing operation and transaction audit as well as evaluating internal control systems.

 - Separation of roles, duties and responsibilities